LucasEnard/fhir-orga-dt/README.md

 organization = Organization()

 # Mapping of the information from the request to the Organization object
-organization.name = request.organization.name
+organization.name = base_orga.name

-organization.active = request.organization.active
+organization.active = base_orga.active

 ## Creation of the Address object and mapping of the information
 ## from the request to the Address object
 adress = Address()
-adress.country = request.organization.country
+adress.country = base_orga.country
-adress.city = request.organization.city
+adress.city = base_orga.city

 ### Setting the adress of our organization to the one we created
 organization.address = [adress]